I’ve seen how your data gets treated from the inside

 So I built it

-The idea is simple: each part of your life gets its own digital identity.
-Like a separate passport for each context.
+WIGGWIGG gives each part of your life its own digital identity.
+A separate passport for each context.

 - Freelancing?
 Your business identity has its own phone number, passwords, and contacts.
 Separate from your personal life.

 - Dating?
 Share your dating phone number.
-Keep your real phone number for when the relationship has evolved and you feel it’s the right time to share it.
+Keep your real one for when the relationship has evolved and you feel it’s the right time.

 When something goes wrong in one area of your life, the rest isn’t affected.
-That’s compartmentalization, but without it becoming a nightmare to manage.
+That’s compartmentalization, without the nightmare of managing it yourself.

 Privacy isn’t a feature.
 It’s the architecture.

-Having seen from the inside how companies treat customer data, I couldn’t build a privacy architecture that operates the same way behind the scenes.
+Having seen from the inside how companies treat customer data, I couldn’t build something that operates the same way behind the scenes.

 - Zero-knowledge encryption.
-Your passwords, names, and addresses are encrypted on YOUR device before they ever reach our servers.
-We can’t read them.
-Not “we choose not to”.
-We can’t, period.
+Your passwords, names, and addresses are encrypted on YOUR device before they ever reach my servers.
+I can’t read them.
+Not “I choose not to”.
+I can’t, period.

 - No tracking cookies.
-We don’t follow you around the web.
+WIGGWIGG doesn’t follow you around the web.

 - Canadian company, Canadian privacy laws.
-We’re subject to PIPEDA and Quebec’s Law 25, among the strongest privacy legislation in North America.
+WIGGWIGG is subject to PIPEDA and Quebec’s Law 25, among the strongest privacy legislation in North America.

 That’s the difference between a privacy policy and a privacy architecture.